Driftini/93Tweaks/apps/autoclean/README.md

 ## Usage

-Run `autoclean -h` in the Terminal to view the help screen.
+Run `autoclean --help` in the Terminal to view the help screen.

 If you're a new user, you might also want to run `autoclean --pull` to quickly obtain recommended presets.
 Don't forget to load them with `autoclean --load [PRESET NAME]`, of course.